exelix11/mono-nx/notes/writeup.md

 Here I was somewhat confident that it could already run a managed dll if I found a way to build it without a reference to the core library, something simple like a method that returns an integer.
 However that was not my goal so I went ahead with porting the core library.

+> [!NOTE]
+> With the hindsight of having finished the port, this probably wouldn't have worked.
+Mono requires the corelib dll very early in its execution to load the metadata of some core C# classes.

 ## System.Private.CoreLib

 Many dotnet libraries are split between a managed component and a native component.
 Building the managed component is usually easy enough since it's just a C# project, while the native part requires some porting work.

 As a sanity check to ensure mono was actually loading and executing some IL code I also tried to copy over a `System.Private.CoreLib.dll` i had laying around on my PC.

-> [!NOTE]
->With the hindsight of having finished the port I now know there are a thousand of things that won't work with this approach but still, seeing the result definitely gave me more motivation to continue the project.

 ![Mono attempting to load System.Native](https://github.com/user-attachments/assets/fdf09177-ef5f-462e-8eda-09f4c0790f63)

 This was the first tangible success, the logs show that mono started executing the constructors for some managed classes and eventually failed at the first P/Invoke call, which is what I expected since the native part was still missing.

+> [!NOTE]
+>Again, after finishing the port I now know there are a thousand of things that won't work with this approach besides P/Invoke.
+But still, seeing the result definitely gave me more motivation to continue the project.

 At this point the astute reader might be wondering how does P/Invoke work if the switch homebrew toolchain doesn't have dynamic linking.
 The answer is that it isn't doing any dynamic linking.
-Using mono's `mono_dl_fallback_register` function the wrapper application simulates dynamic loading by just returning function pointers to functions that have been linked statically.
+Using mono's `mono_dl_fallback_register` function the wrapper application simulates `dlopen`/`dlsym` by just returning function pointers to functions that have been linked statically.

 There are a few very long files containing only the dynamic function definitions: